isabella232/vcs-realtime-sdk-android-demo/README.md

 The demo app can be built to run on a device or the simulator.
 Note that the simulator does not provide video.

-Note the root gradle file contains a reference to the SDK and WebRTC
+The root gradle file contains the references to the SDK and WebRTC images
 ```xml
 ...
 allprojects {